microsoft/fluentui/packages/react-components/react-components/etc/react-components.api.md

 import { DialogOpenChangeData } from '@fluentui/react-dialog';
 import { DialogOpenChangeEvent } from '@fluentui/react-dialog';
 import { DialogProps } from '@fluentui/react-dialog';
+import { DialogScrollbarHideOffsetConfig } from '@fluentui/react-dialog';
+import { DialogScrollbarOffsetStrategy } from '@fluentui/react-dialog';
 import { DialogSlots } from '@fluentui/react-dialog';
 import { DialogState } from '@fluentui/react-dialog';
 import { DialogSurface } from '@fluentui/react-dialog';